pachyderm/pachyderm/doc/reference/pipeline_spec.md

 #### PFS Input

-**Note:** Atom inputs were renamed to PFS inputs in 1.8.1.
-If you are on an older version of Pachyderm, replace every instance of `pfs` with `atom`, and it will function the same way.
+**Note:** Atom inputs were renamed to PFS inputs in version 1.8.1.
+If you are using an older version of Pachyderm, replace every instance of `pfs` with `atom` in the code below.

 PFS inputs are the simplest inputs, they take input from a single branch on a single repo.